DidierHenry/TwiScope/README.md

 # TwiScope
-A robust academic tool to collect Twitter data
+An academic tool that improves access to Twitter data